MarchingBug/DoctorNotesTextAnalyticsSearch/README.md

 Give doctors the ability to extract and find meaningful patient data from their notes, to either have a larger view for a patient, to find patterns or for research.
 How can we use AI to better understand to achieve this goal?
 In this code, we take a sample set of fake doctor notes and apply several machine learning techniques (name entity recognition of medical terms, finding semantically similar words, and knowledge graphs) medical professionals better find and make sense of the research they need.

+## What you will learn

+If you are new or new-ish to Azure, at the end of this project you will have a better understanding of the following concepts:

+- Azure Storage Accounts
+- Azure Cognitive Services
+- Azure SQL Server
+- Azure Functions
+- Azure App Services
+- Advanced Azure Cognitive Search
+- Azure Container Instances
+- Jupiter Notebooks
+- Github Actions

 ## Architecture

 Data is pulled from an Azure SQL Database.
 The main indexer runs data in json format through a skillset which reshapes the data and extracts medical entities, and puts the enriched data in the search index, it also saves Azure Text for Analytics json to the database render marked-up text.